 I explain each of these further down.

-This is an ongoing monthly service to continue growing your presence online and help your website rise higher in the search results.
+This is an ONGOING monthly service, $450 every month, to continue growing your presence online and help your website rise higher in the search results.

 A “Brand Mention” isn’t a link.
 Instead someone writes an article, blog post or share on social media about a particular brand.
 Just as with speaking with someone you might say … ‘I got my new TV on Amazon’.
 Even though I have typed this here, you’ll notice amazon isn’t a link.
 You can’t click it.
 But Google recognizes the brand ..
 Amazon.
 And behind the scenes at google, it counts as a ranking factor.